University Immunization Policy

 All matriculated students are required to provide evidence that they have been appropriately immunized upon admission to the university.

-Official documentation must be provided on the Report of Medical History form and submitted to University Health Services for measles (rubeola), mumps, rubella (German measles), tetanus /diphtheria or tetanus /diphtheria /acellular pertussis, meningococcal disease, polio, tuberculin testing, and hepatitis B series.
+Official documentation must be provided on the Report of Medical History form and submitted to the Health and Wellness Department for measles (rubeola), mumps, rubella (German measles), tetanus /diphtheria or tetanus /diphtheria /acellular pertussis, meningococcal disease, polio, tuberculin testing, and hepatitis B series.

 Laboratory evidence of immunity is accepted for measles, mumps, rubella, and hepatitis B.